 Why you’ll love it: A2 Hosting puts a lot of emphasis on speed, and multiple hosting locations.
 Pro tip: choose a hosting location close to your visitors for minimum latency.

 Drawbacks: A2 Hosting’s plans nickel and dime you with the upgrades, and that make the signup process confusing.

 SiteGround’s $7.95/mo GrowBig plan is our 2nd pick in the budget category.
-Their plans come with lots of features standard and give you a big bang for your buck.
-SiteGround is best for lower traffic sites because of their low resource allocations – read more on my personal blog.
+Their plans come with lots of advanced features standard and are a very reliable host.

-Why you’ll love it: 3 levels of caching for super speed, free SSL certificate, quick and knowledgeable support.
+Why you’ll love it: 3 levels of caching for super speed, quick and knowledgeable support.
 Choose a server closer to you for lower latency (delay receiving data from your website).